“Until this point, we’ve had 3 from 3 boys. No dresses. No make-up. No dance classes. No princess costumes and no dolls. Just cars and dirt.

 I know she wants a little girl one day.
-She‘s always said mothers and daughters have a different kind of bond than mums and sons.
-In the back of her mind I think she’s worried that they’ll grow up and flee the nest as young adults and she’ll be left without a best friend.
+She‘s always said mothers and daughters have a different kind of bond than moms and sons.
+In the back of her mind, I think she’s worried they’ll grow up and flee the nest as young adults and she’ll be left without a best friend.

-As I opened it she said ‘it’s another boy isn’t it’… I smiled back at her and said ‘yep’.
-And just like that our team of little men out outnumbered her by one more.
+As I opened it she said.
+‘It’s another, boy isn’t it…’ I smiled back at her and said, ‘Yep.’
+And just like that, our team of little men outnumbered her by one more.

-So even though we got plenty of boy shit at home already we decided to retire the hand-me-downs this time and smash up the Babies”R”Us big sale for little ones.
+So even though we got plenty of boy s–t at home already, we decided to retire the hand-me-downs this time and smash up the Babies-R-Us big sale for little ones.
 We did the full store round trip and they helped us scope out everything with a new baby list as if it were our first time all over again.
-I think we needed that.
+I think we needed it.

 We got excited about the bassinet.
 They showed us all the prams.
 We tried out a new car seat and we debated the comforters until we walked out with neither.
 Seeing all the tiny onesies again helped us remember the magic of having a newborn all over again.
 And it did feel special this time.
 I think it’s exactly what she needed.

-So no matter what you’re hoping for.
-Whether you wanted a boy to be your buddy or a girl to be your princess; just remember that the magic is all the same; and don’t for one second feel an ounce of guilt.
+So, no matter what you’re hoping for, whether you wanted a boy to be your buddy or a girl to be your princess; just remember the magic is all the same; and don’t for one second feel an ounce of guilt.

 And we’re the luckiest people in the world.”